Herbert Maryon: University of Reading, 1908–1927

 In January 1908, Maryon was appointed teacher of crafts are the University of Reading, effective 10 February; he took over from Julia Bowley (wife of Arthur Lyon Bowley), who resigned as teacher of woodcarving and handicraft.
 Until 1927, Maryon taught sculpture, including metalwork, modelling, and casting, at the school.
-He was also the warden of Wantage Hall from 1920 to 1922.
+He was elected an associate of the college honoris causa in 1912, and was the warden of Wantage Hall from 1920 to 1922.
+His students included Nell Gwenllian Dickson from 1910 to 1914, and Gilbert Adams (son of Marcus Adams and grandson of Walton Adams) from 1923 to 1927.

 Maryon's first book, Metalwork and Enamelling: A Practical Treatise on Gold and Silversmiths' Work and their Allied Crafts, was published in 1912.
-Maryon described it as eschewing "the artistic or historical point of view", in favor of an "essentially practical and technical standpoint".
+Maryon described it as eschewing "the artistic or historical point of view", in favour of an "essentially practical and technical standpoint".
 The book focused on individual techniques such as soldering, enamelling, and stone-setting, rather than the methods of creating works such as cups and brooches.
 It was well received, as a vade mecum for both students and practitioners of metalworking.
 The Burlington Magazine for Connoisseurs wrote that Maryon "succeeds in every page in not only maintaining his own enthusiasm, but what is better in communicating it", and The Athenæum declared that his "critical notes on design are excellent".
 One such note, republished in The Jewelers' Circular in 1922, was a critique of the celebrated sixteenth-century goldsmith Benvenuto Cellini; Maryon termed him "one of the very greatest craftsmen of the sixteenth century, but ... a very poor artist", a "dispassionate appraisal" that led a one-time secretary of the Metropolitan Museum of Art to label Maryon not only "the dean of ancient metalwork", but also "a discerning critic".
 Metalwork and Enamelling went through four further editions, in 1923, 1954, 1959, and posthumously in 1971, along with a 1998 Italian translation, and as of 2020 is still in print by Dover Publications.
 As late as 1993, a senior conservator at the Canadian Conservation Institute wrote that the book "has not been equalled".